 Do you realize the tone of this passage?
 Jesus was not asking any questions.
 Neither was he wondering whether it would be possible to be done.
 He knew perfection was attainable so he commanded us ... 'be ye therefore perfect...’

 So if our Lord expects this of us, then this is the mark that we should strive towards, right?
 And accept nothing less.
-The mark is PERFECTION!
-It is attainable!
+The mark is PERFECTION.

 What Does Perfection Mean?